Maroulosalata is the Greek lettuce salad I make whenever I want something fresh, crisp and effortless.

 Serving Suggestions

-- With grilled meats or seafood: Serve alongside souvlaki, roasted chicken, lamb chops, or grilled fish for a balanced meal.
+- With grilled meats or seafood: Serve alongside souvlaki, roasted chicken, lamb chops, or grilled fish for a fresh contrast.

-- Part of a Greek table spread: Pair with creamy feta cheese, Kalamata olives, and warm flatbreads for a mezze-style meal.
+- Part of a Greek meze: Pair with creamy feta cheese, Kalamata olives, and warm flatbreads for a mezze-style meal.

 - Light starter: A small bowl before a main course makes a refreshing first bite.

-- 🍋 My favourite pairing: roast chicken, lemon potatoes, and a cold glass of retsina - pure summer.
+- My favourite pairing: roast chicken, lemon potatoes, and a cold glass of retsina.
+That's summer on a plate.

 Storing

-- Prep ahead: Wash, dry, and shred lettuce in advance.
-Store in an airtight container lined with paper towels.
+- Prep ahead: Wash, dry and finely shred the lettuce up to a day ahead.
+Store it in an airtight container lined with paper towel.

 📖 Recipe